Landscaping Can Help Protect Your Foundation

-In general, poor drainage is the leading culprit of foundation damage particularly in areas with expansive soils.
+In general, poor drainage is the leading culprit of foundation damage, particularly in areas with expansive soils.
 Because these soils expand and contract considerably according to variations in soil moisture, they could lead to large volumetric changes underneath and around your foundation.
-These changes will eventually cause different problems, including cracks in the foundation and walls, sagging floor, and leaking crawl space.
+These changes will eventually cause different problems, including cracks in the foundation and walls, sagging floors, and leaking crawl space.
 Over time, these issues can evolve into more serious structural damage that could spell trouble for your entire home.

 Regardless of the type of soil you have on your property, foundation damage can be prevented through optimal drainage, which can be achieved by properly grading the soil and installing an adequate gutter system.
-To keep water away from your foundation, the ground around your home as well as other structures, including driveways, walkways, and patio, should drop at least 1/4 inch for every foot away from the home for about 10-15 horizontal feet around the foundation.
+To keep water away from your foundation, the ground around your home, as well as other structures, including driveways, walkways, and patio, should drop at least 1/4 inch for every foot away from home for about 10-15 horizontal feet around the foundation.

 Coming down to your gutter system, it must be adequately sized and kept free of dirt in order to effectively drive water runoff away from your home.
 To prevent leaking, inspect your gutters and downspouts on a regular basis and replace the components that have cracks and/or holes.
 As well, you need to connect your gutter system to adequate downspouts, which should divert water at least 4 feet away from your foundation, preferably into a proper drainage system.
-An additional preventative measure you could implement in order to prevent foundation damage that may occur as a result of water runoff is to install a French drain.
+An additional preventative measure you could implement in order to prevent foundation damage that may occur as a result of water runoff is installing a French drain.

 Trees, Shrubs, Locations, and Defense Systems